thu-tram/mangg-may-tinh/routing/bgp-implementation.md

 In order to tiebreak, the exporting AS can announce a preference for one route over the other.

 Which route does the exporting AS prefer?
 Again, since bandwidth costs money, the exporting AS prefers the pink path, which uses less of its bandwidth.
-In the announcement of the pink path, the exporting AS can additionally say ``I prefer if you used this path,'' and in the announcement of the orange path, the exporting AS can additionally say ``I prefer if you avoided this path.''
+In the announcement of the pink path, the exporting AS can additionally say "I prefer if you used this path," and in the announcement of the orange path, the exporting AS can additionally say "I prefer if you avoided this path."

 <img width="900px" src="/assets/routing/2-187-med2.png">